wavemaker/docs/learn/react-native/wmx-docs/creating-and-using-wmx-widget-manually.md

 ---
-title: "Creating and using WMX widget manually"
+title: "Creating and using a WMX widget - A Typewriter effect text component"
 id: "creating-and-using-wmx-widget-manually"
 sidebar_label: "Example - Creating & Using WMX Widget"
 ---